Hengle/Nexus-Security.github.io/content/posts/2016-09-09-mint-kwgt-v23-paid-apk-for-android.md

 Mint KWGT v2.3 Paid APK For Android

 Mint KWGT is an Android personalization app created by Chris J4ck that you can install on your Android devices and enjoy!
-This application needs Pro version of Kwgt & Custom launcher.
+This application needs Pro version of Kwgt & Custom launcher.
 **Supported Android**
 {5.0 and UP}
 **Supported Android Version**:-